ibrahimgunduz34/deserialization-with-jackson/README.md

-# Some Json Deserialization Examples With Jackson For Most Common Cases
+# Most Common JSON Deserialization Needs And Solutions With Jackson

+It's a repository created to demonstrate how to solve some problems described below by using Jackson library.

 * Deserialize a JSON to a mutable object.
 * Deserialize a JSON to an immutable object.